jordgarvi/windows-ticket-simulations/tickets/01-user-access-request.md

 ### ✅ Step 6: Resolution Summary – Document & Close Ticket

 **Summary:**
-Granted access to `\\marketing-shared\assets` for user `s.connor` by adding them to the **Marketing** group and ensuring proper permissions on the folder.
+Granted access to the network share `\\marketing-shared\assets` for user `s.connor` by:
+- Creating a new local user account
+- Adding them to the **Marketing** group
+- Assigning the group the necessary folder-level Modify permissions
+- Confirming access with a test login and file creation

 ---

 ### Tools Used

 - `lusrmgr.msc`
-- File Explorer
+- `File Explorer`
-- Folder Security tab
+- `Folder Security tab`

 ---